 Sicily Walking Tour Write a review

-Check into your pre-booked hotel, the Katane Palace Hotel or Hotel Il Principe in the heart of old Catania.
-Our hotel is a five-minute walk from the central pedestrian area that is lined with beautiful Baroque buildings and full of cafes, restaurants and shops.
+Check into your pre-booked hotel, the Katane Palace Hotel or Hotel Il Principe (or similar) in the heart of old Catania.
+Our hotel is a five-minute walk from the central pedestrian area that is lined with beautiful Baroque buildings, cafes, restaurants and shops.
 Independent dinner in Catania.
+Overnight Catania.
 Hotel included.
 Dinner not included.

 Today's walk follows a high ridge road before dropping gently back down into the valley.
 The views are spectacular, with the colossal presence of Mount Etna to the right and the shimmering Mediterranean Sea to the left, with the hilltop towns of Toarmina and Castelmola in the foreground.
 We are joined today by local celebrity Gaetano (EVERYONE knows him) who regales us with stories of how life used to be in the region.
 He leads us to a very rustic producer of ricotta cheese where we enjoy a uniquely delicious lunch with fresh, warm ricotta right out of the cauldron, accompanied by delicious local specialties and Gaetano’s excellent Nerello Mascalese wine.
 Our route winds through olive groves, orchards, vineyards and then follows a stream bed to return to Linguaglossa.
-In the afternoon we have a short transfer to the spectacular Alcantara Gorges where you can ejoy a refreshing swim.
-In the afternoon we can take you on an optional walk following the now abandoned rail line through rugged countryside.
-Or, relax at the hotel spa before dinner at a lovely local restaurant.
+In the afternoon we have a short transfer to the spectacular Alcantara Gorge, whose jet-black walls were frozen into surreal shapes when a fiery lava flow came into contact with the icy river water.
+Or, just relax at the hotel spa!
+We meet up again tonight for a drink followed by dinner at a local osteria.
 Overnight Linguaglossa.
 Breakfast, lunch, dinner and hotel included.

 This morning we transfer to Noto Antica, where the town of Noto once stood before it was destroyed by a powerful earthquake in 1693.
-We hike down into an impressive canyon which is dotted with the ruins of ancient water mills and tanneries built by the Arabs during their 250-year occupation of the area in the 8th–10th centuries.
-We continue to a beautiful family-run "masseria" where we have a light but very refined lunch.
+We hike down into an impressive canyon which is dotted with the ruins of ancient watermills and tanneries built by the Arabs during their 250-year occupation of the area in the 8th–10th centuries.
+We continue to a beautiful family-run masseria that used to be an olive oil mill wherewe have a light but very refined lunch.
 Return to Noto and explore the streets as the setting sun bathes the honey-coloured tufa stone in a golden light.
 Tonight is a "free night" so you are free to choose where you wish to dine.
 Overnight Noto.
 Breakfast and hotel included.
 Dinner not included.

-Start the day by experiencing Siracusa’s bustling farmer's market.
-Then we transfer to the Anapo Valley to explore the fascinating Pantalica, a prehistoric and paleo-Christian settlement (13th-8th centuries BCE) with a remarkable ‘beehive’ necropolis made up of over 5,000 rock tombs scattered along the cliff face.
+Start the day with a stroll through Siracusa’s bustling farmer's market.
+It’s a cacophony of vendors hawking their wares, selling everything from fresh fish and sea food to every kind of fruit and vegetable you can imagine.
+Then meet the group for a transfer inland to the Anapo Valley for a hike around the site of Pantalica, a prehistoric and paleo-Christian settlement (13th-8th centuries BCE) with a remarkable ‘beehive’ necropolis made up of over 5,000 rock tombs scattered along the cliff face.
 Our final dinner together is at one of the nicest restaurants in town.
 Overnight Siracusa.
-Hotel, breakfast, lunch and dinner included.
+Hotel, breakfast, light lunch, and dinner included.

-We offer ONE morning transfer to the Catania airport to correspond with flights departing after 10:00 am.
-If you prefer to leave later (or have to leave earlier!), there are frequent buses to the airport or you can take a taxi.
+We offer one group transfer to the Catania airport this morning to correspond with flights departing after 10:00 am.
+If you prefer to leave later (or have to leave earlier), there are frequent buses to the airport or you can take a taxi.
 There are also frequent buses to Palermo.
 Breakfast and one group transfer included.

 Activity Level 3 = Moderate:

-In general: This is a Moderate tour for fit hikers, and a little challenging but do-able for not-so-fit hikers.
+In general: This is a moderate tour for fit hikers, and will be a little challenging but do-able for less fit hikers.

 Terrain: Rolling to hilly terrain with frequent climbs and descents, often over rocky terrain.
 May have some short, relatively steep climbs and descents.